adam3497/OSMButtonDesigner-android/README.md

-# OSMButtonDesigner-android
+# Tracker Layout Designer
-App to create button layouts for OSMTracker-android
+App to create layouts for OSMTracker-android